 Medication and Creams

-You can also consider using over-the-counter creams and ointments, which can help heal and reduce the risks of infections.
+Before you go to the doctor to see if you need ingrown toenail surgery, you can also consider using over-the-counter creams and ointments, which can help heal and reduce the risks of infections.
 Make sure that you apply the cream following instructions from the manufacturer, usually doing so thrice a day.

 Recommended antibiotic creams include Neosporin, Bactroban, or Polysporin.
 After application, make sure you bandage your toenail to prevent stubbing and exposure to dust and the like.